Anders44/F20-1015/syllabus.md

 ## Late work.

-Generally it is a good idea to get the homework done one time.
+Generally it is a good idea to get the homework done on time.
 Normally I take 10% off for each week day that a homework is late until it is worth only 40% of the original points.
 The last day for turning in homework is Dec 12.

 ## Original work policy (in this class).

-Homework is turned in on-line via file upload.
-The homework is really really important.
+Homework is turned in online via file upload.
+The homework is really, really important.
 Do your own work.
 That is how you learn.
-If you use google or other web sources then note where you got the code or answer from.
-If you copy from the web then expect that on a one-on-one basis I will be asking you how the code works.
+If you use google or other web sources, then note where you got the code or answer from.
+If you copy from the web, then expect that on a one-on-one basis I will be asking you how the code works.
 Help each other.
-It is legitimate in this class (it may not be in other classes) for you to help your fellow student.
+It is legitimate in this class, (it may not be in other classes), for you to help your fellow student.
 If you do then note it in your code.
 Code is very unique to each person.
 If two of you turn in the same code - that is very bad.
-If you note that you worked on it together - and then I ask each of you to explain how it works - that alright.
+If you note that you worked on it together - and then I ask each of you to explain how it works - that's alright.
-If you have questions about this - call me, or email me.
+If you have questions about this email me.